 The Withdrawal Agreement, in Articles 66 to 69, provides some certainty regarding what will happen to on-going disputes with a cross-border EU/UK element at the end of the transition period.
 Current EU law will continue to apply to legal proceedings issued before the end of the transition period and to the recognition and enforcement of judgments given in legal proceedings before the end of the transition period (although, see the caveat below).
 Likewise, The Service Regulation and The Taking of Evidence Regulation will continue to apply at the end of transition period in circumstances where documents are received by the relevant body before the end of the transition period or requests are received before the end of the transition period.

-The UK government has indicated on a number of occasions that it would like to accede to the Lugano Convention 2007 ("The Lugano Convention") as a party in its own right.
+On 8 April 2020 the UK deposited an application to accede to the Lugano Convention 2007 ("The Lugano Convention") as a party in its own right.
 Currently, it is a party by virtue of its membership with the EU.
+Currently, it is a party by virtue of its membership with the EU.
 Accession would secure a reciprocal arrangement in the areas of jurisdiction and the recognition and enforcement of judgments on a broadly similar basis to that currently in operation between the UK and the EU and would be welcome.
-There are some potential stumbling blocks to the UK's accession; the main one is that all contracting states will need to consent to the UK's accession and although Switzerland, Norway and Iceland have indicated that they are supportive of the UK's intention to accede, the EU would still need to agree.
+There are some potential stumbling blocks to the UK's accession; the main one is that all contracting states will need to consent to the UK's accession and although Switzerland, Norway and Iceland have indicated that they are supportive of the UK's intention to accede, the EU and Denmark will still need to agree.

 What will happen if there is no Future Relationship Agreement?